ericmoritz/arbeiter/README.md

     def handler(a, data):
         value = int(data) # This could throw a ValueError

+Because the item is placed back on the head of the queue, an error like above will cause a chain reaction that causes all the workers to crash as they try to process that faulty item.
+That'll teach you to write error handling code, ay?

-If you want to drop the value because it is invalid, simply return a falsey value.
+If you want to drop the value because it is invalid, simply return a falsey value and Arbeiter will tell Kestrel to close the item.

     def handler(a, data):
         try: